hughsw/stress-beequeue/README.md

 ... * Ready to accept connections
 ```

+### Run the Bee-Queue server

-In another shell start the BeeQueue server.
+In another shell start the Bee-Queue server.
 Set `REDIS_HOST` and/or `REDIS_PASSWORD` as necessary to access the Redis server.

 ```bash